Understanding Eating Disorders - The Silent Cry Behind "Not Eating" and "Eating Too Much"

 1. Recovery Requires Professional Treatment

 Eating disorders cannot be overcome by willpower alone.
 Psychiatry, psychosomatic medicine, and specialized treatment facilities are needed.
 CBT, nutritional guidance, and sometimes hospitalization.
 Early professional connection greatly improves recovery chances.
+Those around the sufferer also need to understand that "just eat" or "just stop" is the symptom, not the cause.
+"Just eat properly" is not a solution.

 2. Don't Focus Only on Weight

 Eating disorders exist at normal weight.
 Binge-purge sufferers may look fine.
 Comments about body shape like "you've lost weight" or "you've gained weight" are extremely harmful.
 Refrain from commenting on body or food intake.
-(Books on eating disorders can also be helpful)
+Books on eating disorders can also be helpful.

 3. Recovery Is Not Linear

 Progress involves ups and downs, gradually improving over time.
 Relapse is not failure but part of the recovery process.
 A long-term perspective without rushing is essential.
-(Books on eating disorder recovery offer concrete personal accounts)
+Books on eating disorder recovery offer concrete personal accounts.